dmbarbour/wikilon/docs/ABCRT.md

 Lazy or parallel values, or a 'hole' for values that are still being computed.
 These will need special attention for performance and quota purposes.
 I'd prefer to avoid treating pending computations as normal values, but they might make a useful special case?

-### Arrays
+### Arrays or Compact Lists

-A compact representation for list-like structures `μL.((a*L)+b)`.
-One that should be suitable for collections-oriented programming.
-I want to support fast logical slices, seamless append, logical reversal, fast size computations, fast indexed lookup and update (for accelerators), etc..
-But I haven't decided on an exact representation yet.

-Seamless append would happen when we rejoin two arrays that were previously sliced.
-The main difficulty with logical slices is the frayed edges, i.e. if we split a normal array with two elements per cell, we might divide in the middle of one cell.
-Originally, I was considering use of a 'cell sharing' object.
-But a better technique might be to let only one of the two arrays keep the original cell, and copy data for the other array fragment.
-When we append arrays, we may easily fill empty spaces within a cell, i.e. restoring the frayed edges.

-OTOH, if we allow fraying of arrays, then we need to tune our concepts a bit.
-Instead of true arrays, we might want to optimize for these to be array chunked lists (a list whose spine is represented by long, array-like chunks).
-And instead of
+Arrays are a compact representation for list-like structures `μL.((a*L)+b)`.
+In addition to arrays, I'm interested in array-chunked lists similar to Haskell's lazy bytestrings.
+Those are sufficient to offer most benefits of arrays, after all, while remaining structurally more flexible.

+Desiderata: besides the benefits of a compact representation, arrays can easily accelerate a lot of list-processing functions.
+Fast logical slices, seamless append, logical reversal, size computations, indexed lookups and updates, chunked allocation, and compact binaries and texts are feasible.
+I'd also like (eventually) to support column-structured data, i.e. where a list of pairs is represented as a pair of lists.

+Fast slicing implies use of a `buffer` pointer.
+The arbitrary list terminal and potential for array-chunked lists suggests a `next` pointer.
+Between two pointers and tagged-object header, I need at least two cells overhead for the array.
+Other information I need includes: reversal, size, type.
+Type information isn't immediately essential - if it becomes relevant later, I can probably tweak the array model at that time.
+For now, I probably can make due nicely with just "array of values" vs. "binary array" and "texts".

+A viable representation:

+        (array, size, buffer, next)

+Our `array` header will include a 'reversal' bit.
+Also, we might record space on one side of the buffer (e.g. the left side, lower addresses) for efficient deallocation and seamless append?
+But that might not be worthwhile... not sure.

+When slicing arrays, we might cut in the middle of a cell.
+In this case, only one of the two arrays will keep the cell, while the other will obtain a copy of the data.
+We'll need to restore these 'frayed' edges if later we append the two slices.

+*NOTE:* If we have arrays with extra space, we might benefit from ArrayList like features.
+This would require accelerating either `append` or `cons`.
-*NOTE:* A useful related feature might involve array chunks with reasonably large 'capacity' at one or both ends, such that we may addend (or prepend) elements without extra allocations.
+A useful related feature might involve array chunks with reasonably large 'capacity' at one or both ends, such that we may addend (or prepend) elements without extra allocations.
 I wonder how we'd annotate and accelerate these properly (some form of `{&pack}` annotation?)

+#### Binaries

+Probably a simple variant of:

+        (binary, size, buffer, next)

+#### Texts

+Originally I was thinking I'd have texts include some indices.
+But this seems too complicated to me.
+A simpler technique is probably to have texts include *two* sizes: both a size in bytes and a size in characters.
+When the two sizes are 16-bits each, we'll text chunks of up to 64kB and we'd limit the 'scan' for indexed access to at most 64kB.
+This is still a lot, but it should be much more efficient than fully scanning multiple-megabyte texts.
+And it's simple!

 ### More Numerics